Last Updated on 07/01/2022

 Things to do in Palma

 Construction began on the Cathedral of Santa Maria of Palma (also referred to as La Seu) in 1229 on the site of a previous Moorish mosque and took almost 400 years to complete.
 With the central nave even taller than Notre Dame in Paris, this church is one of the largest in Europe.
-It is also one of the more expensive to tour at 8 euros for just the cathedral and another 12 for the terraces.

 The centuries old Cathedral simultaneously boasts the modern work of Antoni Gaudí.
 He was hired as part of the restoration in the early 1900s.